 What is a crypto wallet?

 There are also hardware wallets that look like USB sticks.
-The Ledger Nano X shown in the picture below is one of the most popular hardware wallets.
+The Ledger Nano X, shown in the picture below, is one of the most popular hardware wallets.
 It is widely popular among novice and professional investors.

 Wallets like the Ledger Nano X are called cold wallets.
 Its opposite is a hot wallet.
 They have one significant difference.
 A hot wallet is a wallet that is constantly connected to the internet, while a cold wallet is kept offline.
 It is only turned on to confirm transactions.

 We have published a comprehensive guide to the Ledger Nano X for beginners.
 The article goes through the installation of the device step by step and introduces its functionality.

 A crypto wallet is designed to manage cryptos stored on a specific blockchain address.
 Most wallets can also combine funds of several addresses into one balance.